Online Master of Science in Communication

 |Total Program Cost||$15,600.00||$24,600.00|

 *Tuition and fees are charged on a per credit hour basis and are subject to annual increases.
 Annual increases may change the total program cost.
 The rate and fees above are effective for the 2019–2020 school year.
-Although Purdue faculty and staff fee remissions may not be applied to the online MS in Communication program, special rates are available for Purdue West Lafayette faculty, staff and alumni.
-Please discuss your options with an admissions advisor.
+Purdue Faculty and staff fee remissions may not be applied to the online MS in Communication program.